SydneyMW/171Project/README.md

 df_to_plot = df[['height', 'width', 'aratio', 'is_ad']]
 sns.pairplot(df_to_plot, hue='is_ad', plot_kws=dict(size=0.5))
 ```
-It shows the distribution of the height, width, and aratio variables, grouped by ad/non-ad classification.
-The datapoints appear highly overlapping in the scatter plots, but from the histogram of the width and the aratio, we can see a clear distinction in the distribution of ads vs non-ads, with ads showing bimodal distribution for width and aratio, and non-ads showing roughly normal distribution.

 The correlation matrix (Figure 2) is generated using:
 ```
 heatmap_df = df[['height','width','aratio','is_ad']]
 corr = heatmap_df.corr()
 sns.heatmap(corr, cmap='RdBu', vmin=-1, vmax=1, annot=True)
 ```
-It shows the correlation coefficients between these same features.
-Notably, there is a high correlation between ad classification and image width, so width will certainly be an important feature to include in our model building.

 ### 4. Model 1 &mdash; Logistic Regression
 The first model we chose to test and create with our pre-processed data is a logistic regression model.